Eigenvalues of Cayley graphs: Integral Cayley graphs

 \begin{thm} \emph{(\cite[Theorem 11]{DeVosKMA13})} Let $\Gamma = Q_8 \times A$ be a Hamiltonian group, where $A$ is an abelian group, and let $S$ be an inverse-closed multiset of elements of $\Gamma$.
 Then the Cayley multigraph $\Cay(\Gamma, S)$ is integral if and only if the following hold: \begin{itemize} \item[\rm (a)] $B_1, B_{-1} \in \mathcal{C}(A)$; \item[\rm (b)] the multiset union $B_q \cup B_{-q} \in \mathcal{C}(A)$, for every $q \in Q_8 \setminus \{-1, 1\}$; \item[\rm (c)] $\hat{\l}(B_i)^2 + \hat{\l}(B_j)^2 + \hat{\l}(B_k)^2$ is a negative square of an integer, for every irreducible character $\l$ of $A$. \end{itemize} \end{thm}

-Using this, DeVos et al. also obtained a few results on the integrality of Cayley graphs and Cayley multigraphs on some special families of Hamiltonian groups, including $Q_8 \times \ZZZ_p$ and $Q_8 \times \ZZZ_p^d$, where $p$ is a prime and $d \ge 2$.
+Using this, DeVos, Krakovski, Mohar and Ahmady also obtained a few results on the integrality of Cayley graphs and Cayley multigraphs on some special families of Hamiltonian groups, including $Q_8 \times \ZZZ_p$ and $Q_8 \times \ZZZ_p^d$, where $p$ is a prime and $d \ge 2$.
 See \cite[Section 6]{DeVosKMA13} for details.